rose-workshops/rose-workshops.github.io/people.md

 # Program Comittee Members
 RoSE would not be possible without the supporting expertise of its current and former program committee members.
-We thank
+We thank:
 - Leif Ahlman (Drones Networking, Sweden)
 - Karl-Erik Årzén (University of Lund, Sweden)
 - Mauro Birattari (Université Libre de Bruxelles, Belgium)